What no-kill really means

 - The failure of communities to assume collective responsibility for lifesaving

-That’s why Best Friends engaged in years of national data collection and created the community lifesaving dashboard.
+That’s why Best Friends engaged in years of national data collection and created the pet lifesaving dashboard.
 This new platform provides a common-sense benchmark for no-kill and a transparent “apples to apples” view of animal data for all shelters that members of the public can easily access.
 Through that common understanding and access to information, we are inspiring community members to stay informed and support their local shelters, all with the goal of saving every pet who can be saved.

 Helping animal shelters near me achieve no-kill

-You can locate and view the lifesaving status of any shelter in your state and community through the community lifesaving dashboard.
+You can locate and view the lifesaving status of any shelter in your state and community through the pet lifesaving dashboard.
 Each shelter’s page offers you an overview of how many pets are entering and leaving that shelter, as well as information about that shelter’s programs and the kind of support it needs.

 Saving the lives of dogs and cats in animal shelters is the responsibility of each community.
 Animal shelters and the staff members who work there can only create and sustain lifesaving programs if they have community support and participation.
 Working together thoughtfully, honestly and collaboratively is what makes true no-kill possible.